David Burbidge: Previous roles

 He was a councillor on the Warwick District Council, between 1972 and 1975 and President of the City of Coventry Scout County from 1996 to 2008.
 He became High Sheriff of the West Midlands County, in 1990/1991.

-Under Burbidge's leadership in 1995/6, Burbidge & Son pioneered the introduction of World Class Manufacturing techniques into the furniture manufacturing sector.
+Under Burbidge's leadership in 1995/6, Burbidge & Son pioneered the introduction of Japanese World Class Manufacturing techniques into the furniture manufacturing sector.
 His company became an exemplar hosting visits for the West Midlands Manufacturing Challenge and nationally for UK First.
 He was a keynote speaker at conferences around the UK.
 He was also a guest lecturer for MSc courses in Manufacturing Strategy at the University of Warwick.

 Honours

 Burbidge was appointed an Officer of the Order of the British Empire (OBE) in the 1998 Queen's Birthday Honours in recognition of his services to Coventry Cathedral.
 He was promoted to Commander of the Order of the British Empire (CBE) in the 2016 Queen's Birthday Honours in recognition of his services to cultural philanthropy in the West Midlands.